-Mission To build more engaged and powerful communities of color by supporting community-building initiatives that expand community assets and foster social and human capital.
+To build more engaged and powerful communities of color by supporting community-building initiatives that expand community wealth and foster social and human capital.

-Values Learning: We lead with questions, not answers.
+Learning: We lead with questions, not answers.
 While the staff are highly skilled and knowledgeable, they maintain a curious and open approach to the work.
-This allows Nexus to see possibilities and lead innovation.
+This allows Nexus to see possibilities and lead innovation